 Public art today is still a prominent and popular art form, appearing in places as diverse as urban centers, plazas, pedestrian areas, squares, and thoroughfares, in indoor and outdoor settings.

 Some of the most daring examples of today include Anish Kapoor’s giant, reflective Cloud Gate at the AT&T Plaza at Millenium Park in Chicago and David Cerny’s kinetic sculpture Metalmorphosis, a vast, mechanical head that splinters and fragments as it rotates through time and space.

 Sculptor Anthony Gormley has created a range of figurative public sculptures across the UK including his iconic Angel of the North, 1988 in Gateshead, situated on the side of a public motorway which has become a powerful symbol of national pride.

 Public art sculptures and installations can also often be found in unconventional or remote areas, such as Walter de Maria’s Lightning Field, 1977, which aims to capture the natural power of lightning in a remote desert in New Mexico and Ugo Rondinone’s Seven Magic Mountains, a series of eye-poppingly bright standing stones in the Nevada desert.

-Other public art installations and sculptures appear as a part of huge, temporary festivals and events, as seen in burning man art.
+Other public art installations and sculptures appear as a part of huge, temporary festivals and events, as seen in Burning Man.
 More temporal forms of public art such as graffiti, fireworks and holograms are also immensely popular among artists and audiences today.

-Want to find out more?
-Installation Art (ia) is the go-to place for updates on public art and public art installations.
+Want to find out more? ia is the go-to place for updates on public art and public art installations.
 With detailed historical events and live streaming updates on contemporary developments, news and pictures, ia is a leading resource for public art enthusiasts.

-Subscribe to the mailing list to discover public art wherever you go
+Subscribe to the mailing list to discover public art globally